-You work hard to build a life for yourself, and it's only natural that you want to protect that.
-Most likely you protect your home, car and family from the unexpected with the appropriate insurance plans.
-What about your income?
-If you were suddenly unable to work due to an injury or illness, could you maintain your current lifestyle?
-How long could you pay your mortgage and bills?
+You've worked hard to build a life for yourself, and you want to protect that.
+The right coverage can help protect your home, car, and family from the unexpected.
+It's helpful to consider what would happen if you became unable to work due to an injury or illness and if you would need to maintain your current lifestyle, including continuing to pay your mortgage and bills.

-Short term and long term disability insurance can protect your financial well-being by replacing lost wages if an illness or injury prevents you from working.
-Some employers offer disability insurance plans.
-If your employer does not offer this coverage, or if you are self-employed, you can buy personal disability insurance.
-Contact an independent Trusted Choice® member agent to learn how to protect yourself and your family in the event that you are unable to provide for them due to an illness, injury or disability.
+Short-term and long-term disability insurance can protect your financial well-being by replacing lost wages if an illness or injury prevents you from working.
+If your employer does not offer this coverage, or if you are self-employed, you can buy a personal policy, and an independent insurance agent can help you.
+Here's an extensive breakdown of short-term and long-term disability insurance and why each might be right for you.

 Disability: Not Something to Leave to Chance

-Short term disability insurance provides coverage for a limited amount of time.
-You receive benefits after a short waiting period of up to 14 days.
-You are then covered for the length of time specified in your policy, which can be from several months up to one year.
+Short-term disability insurance provides coverage for a limited amount of time.
+You receive benefits after a short waiting period of up to two weeks.
+You are then covered for the length of time specified in your policy, which can be from several months up to two years.

 Your policy will also indicate a maximum coverage amount.
-You will receive benefits until you exceed the policy’s specified time limit or maximum coverage amount, or until you recover.
-Short term disability insurance policies pay out benefits for reasons such as the following:
+You'll receive benefits until you exceed the policy’s specified time limit or full coverage amount or until you recover.

 - A lengthy illness